-Bill Scorzari’s sound is gritty, raw and downright sad.
+Bill Scorzari’s sound is gritty, raw and at times, downright sad.
 His songs transition through a multitude of emotions and themes centered on the experiences of the human condition.
-Of his music, some say it’s spoken word, and others, an amalgamation of the voice of Tom Waits, the lyricism of John Mooreland, the delivery of Sam Baker and the soul of Kris Kristofferson.
+Of his music, some say it’s spoken word, and others, an amalgam of the voice of Tom Waits, the lyricism of John Mooreland, the delivery of Sam Baker and the soul of Kris Kristofferson.
 No Depression says: New York based, singer-songwriter, “Bill Scorzari is a force.
 His songwriting is stellar, his picking above par and his voice fits his songs perfectly."

 On the very day that Bill was born, his dad (a preeminent New York Trial Attorney), met with the Dean of his law-school alma mater, and together, the two friends completed a “mock” application for young Bill’s immediate enrollment as a student of the law.
 Some twenty-seven years later, Bill graduated from that very same law school.
 And, thus began the long and formative passage upon which Bill was at first destined to follow in the footsteps and ethos of his proud father.
 The later passing of Bill’s dad and role model, opened a new chapter – one that required a giant leap towards pursuing a passion that had long been tucked away in Bill's heart.

 Bill began writing songs again, and with the encouragement of a close friend/local recording engineer, he recorded and released his debut album, Just The Same, in 2014.
 He later formed a band with a group of local musicians and began performing his own music live.